 Arthritis is a condition that causes inflammation and severe pain in the joints.
 Arthritis pain affects millions of people worldwide.
-It can happen to young children or seniors, but is common in people above 65 years old.
-Loved ones suffering from this condition can require help for day to day tasks due to the arthritis pain.
-In some of the cases, this condition can leave them becoming disabled as the pain levels are high.
-For family members, it can be painful to watch as their loved ones suffer.
-Which is why dear ones would be sent to care homes for arthritis patients so that they can get better nursing care for arthritis.
+It can happen to young children or seniors but is common in people above 65 years old.
+Loved ones suffering from this condition can require help with day-to-day tasks due to arthritis pain.

-There is an alternative to sending elderly to care homes for arthritis patients in Canada.
-It can be a solution which is long term care for arthritis patients at home.
-Staying home with a ConsidraCare live-in caregiver will keep them more independent and comfortable in their surroundings.
+There is an alternative to sending the elderly to care homes for arthritis in Canada.
+It can be a solution which is long-term care for arthritis patients at home.
+Home care in Burlington by ConsidraCare offers live-in caregivers.
+Home care will keep seniors more independent and comfortable in their surroundings.
 An arthritis nursing care plan can be formulated with the live-in caregiver.
 A ConsidraCare caregiver is trained and experienced to provide arthritis primary care.

 Initial Arthritis Primary Care

 The level of care depends on the pain level.
 Caring for someone with Arthritis with mild pain is easier as they can still be independent.
 Caring for someone with arthritis with severe pain is difficult as they might be dependent on the caregiver.
 Arthritis primary care includes anti-inflammatory drugs and pain medications.
 There are two more commonly known types of arthritis, osteoarthritis and rheumatoid arthritis.
 Nursing care for arthritis also depends upon the type of arthritis diagnosed in a loved one.
 The arthritis nursing care plan changes with the changes in requirements as the arthritis pain levels differ in each case.
 If the arthritis pain becomes severe, the loved one can be referred to a specialist.